Page 349 of 433

 have fun.

-amazing !
+It was amazing :D !
 Watching this stuff on the big screen makes a really big difference imo and whenever I watch a film I saw way back at home in cinemas it's a really special experience.